landoskape/dominoes/docs/basicPolicies.md

 meta-parameters.
-To do this, it measures the total discounted value of each sequence based on how many turns it will take to play each dominoe in the sequence, then subtracts the discounted value of each dominoe in the agent's hand that isn't in a particular sequence.
+To do this, it measures the total discounted value of each sequence based on how many turns it will take to play each dominoe in the sequence, then subtracts the discounted value of each dominoe in the agent's hand that isn't in that sequence.

 Finally, the agent assigns the full sequence value to the first dominoe of the "best" sequence, assigns an infinite value to any double, and assigns the standard dominoe value to all other dominoes (e.g. the total number of points on the dominoe).
 Then, it chooses the play with the highest value.
-This means that the bestLine agent will always play a double, then will greedily hold on to any dominoe in it's best "line", and only play a different dominoe if it has a higher value than all dominoes in it's best line.
+This means that the bestLine agent will always play a double, then will usually play dominoes according to the best sequence on its own line, and only plays a different dominoe if that dominoe has a higher value than all dominoes in it's best line.

 This strategy is good (it's the best out of all the hand-crafted agents, see the [section](multiplayerElo.md) on ELO), but is missing several key ideas for